peter88szabo/Hydrogen_polarizability_and_vdW_energy/README.md

 Second order perturbation theory is utilized to compuet these quantities.

 The polarizability (and also the vdW energy) has a contribution from the bound-to-bound transitions and from the bound-to-continuum transitions as well.
-These contributions are also consider separatly and printed as outputs.
+These contributions are also considered separately and printed as output.

 The computation of the bound and free state Coulomb wavefunction is based on:
 "A Fortran program to calculate the matrix elements of the Coulomb interaction involving hydrogenic wave functions",